What Boot Camp Covers (UPDATED MAY 2026)

 3. Off leash trust: A dog who doesn’t run away when loose is a safer, happier dog.

-What methods/tools does Lee use?
+What “methods/tools” does Lee use?

-The primary method is to create a respectful dog who listens and behaves.
-Much like you teach a child to say please and thank you, clean their room, and treat people with dignity and respect, this is the same process I strive to achieve with dogs.
-In order to accomplish this, I primarily use a pinch collar and/or an electronic collar for most of my discipline.
-The reward for being a good dog is praise, affection, and more freedom.
+Wait… No treats?!
+How do I reward a dog… the reward for being a good dog is praise, affection, and more freedom.
 A better dog is going to receive inherently more attention and be included in more situations than they would otherwise.
 Imagine all the fun things you could do with a dog who is well behaved and listens to you.
-My entire program is designed to help you have a dog who is “perfect”.

 What Does the Training Cover?